svyoung/notes-on-ai/README.md

 PS.
 If you'd like to add some notes, you'll have to email me for the password 😁

-Note 2: Currently **NOT AS** mobile-friendly at the moment, so please view on your DESKTOP.

 ## **Front end:**
 React + Vite + MUI
 ## **Back end:**